-4.4.3 Flight model
+4.4.3 Aircraft

-• --aircraft=name of aircraft definition file Example: --aircraft=c310.
+- --aircraft=name of aircraft definition file Example: --aircraft=c310.
 For possible choices check the directory /FlightGear/Aircraft.
 Do not include the extension ''-set.xml'' into the aircraft name but use the remaining beginning of the respective file names for choosing an aircraft.
 This way flight model, panel etc. are all loaded in a consistent way.
+For a full list, see Sec.
+4.6 below. - --show-aircraft: Print a list of the currently available aircraft types.